 Rainfall totals will be well below the long-term average with most regions of the UK having deficits in the region of 40-60%.
 The largest deficits are likely to be found in south-west England and south Wales where there may be less than 20% of the normal rainfall locally.

 However, the inverse association between sunshine and rainfall tends to be somewhat weaker in the winter months than it is in summer, and thanks to moist air masses circulating around the periphery of our anticyclones, many parts of the UK will have a cloudy month.
 Sunshine totals may be 20-30% above normal in eastern Scotland, East Anglia and south-east England, but most central and western parts of the country will have deficits of between 20 and 40%, and averaged nationally sunshine will be slightly below average.

 Forecast issued by Ian Simpson (aka TWS) on the 2nd December 2013.

 Monthly weather forecast

-This long range forecast is updated twice a month, covering 30 days on each occasion.
+This long range forecast is updated at the beginning every month.
 As with any forecast at longer range, it's not possible to go into much detail and accuracy can tend to drop off toward the end of the period but it can still act as a very good guide to the weather during the upcoming month.